-People smoke because nicotine gives you a temporary and addictive high which can feel good on the brain to cope with stress, depression, anxiety, and boredom.
-Smoking can also be part of your normal routine like taking a smoke with your early morning coffee, during your work break, and the commute home at the end of a hard day.
-It is important to change your routine and find healthier ways to occupy your time to relieve your tendency to smoke a cigarette.
+People smoke because nicotine gives you a temporary and addictive high, which can feel good on the brain to cope with stress, depression, anxiety, and boredom.
+Smoking can also be part of your routine, like taking a smoke with your early morning coffee, during your work break, and the commute home at the end of a hard day.
+It is essential to change your routine and find healthier ways to occupy your time to relieve your tendency to smoke a cigarette.

 Keep a craving journal to the week leading up to the day that you quit.
-Make note of the time you smoke, your craving intensity, what you are doing, who you are with, how you are feeling, and how you felt after you smoked.
-You should also speak to your friends and relatives about your decision to smoke so that no one smokes in your car or during your break.
-Instead of filling your work break with a cigarette, play a game of solitaire or give someone a call back.
-Be surrounded by people who do not smoke or will enable you to smoke to make it easier for you.
-Meet them in places where smoking would not be permitted like at an indoor restaurant, movie theaters, or anywhere else.
+Make a note of the time you smoke, your craving intensity, what you are doing, who you are with, how you are feeling, and how you felt after you smoked.
+You should also speak to your friends and relatives about your decision to smoke.
+That way, no one smokes in your car or during your break.
+Instead of filling your work break with a cigarette, play a game of solitaire, or give someone a phone call.
+Surround yourself with people who do not smoke or will enable you to smoke to make it easier for you.
+Meet them in places where they don’t allow smoking, like at an indoor restaurant, movie theaters, or anywhere else.
 Practice in front of a mirror what to say if someone offers you a smoke or if someone tries to pressure you.
 If the cravings are too bad for you when you watch other people smoke, make sure you have enough money for public transportation.

-Instead of making it your routine to light a cigarette at the end of your meal, replace that with a piece of fruit, a piece of chocolate, a healthy dessert, or a stick of gum.
-Focus on doing something else instead like doing the dishes, watching television, taking a shower, or giving someone a call.
+Stop making it your routine to light a cigarette at the end of your meal.
+Instead, replace that with a piece of fruit, a bit of chocolate, a healthy dessert, or chewing gum.
+Focus on doing something else instead of doing the dishes, watching television, taking a shower, or giving someone a call.
 Reward yourself for what you have accomplished.
 You can also try to keep your hands busy like squeezing balls, pencils, or clips.

 Nicotine withdrawals can last an hour after your last cigarette and peak for two to three days.
 It can last a few days to several weeks.
 Withdrawal symptoms can include anxiety, irritation, trouble concentrating, increased appetite, restlessness, insomnia, tremors, and depression.
 There are also nicotine replacements that you can substitute cigarettes with like nicotine patches, gum, inhaler, lozenges, or nasal spray.
 These substitutes can relieve withdrawal symptoms by delivering small doses of nicotine into the body without the tar or poisonous gases that come with cigarettes.
 Non-nicotine medications can also reduce cravings and withdrawal symptoms like bupropion and varenicline for short-term use only.

-Because smoking can take up a big part of our normal routine, it can be hard to imagine not smoking again.
-Willpower will play a big role in your abstinence to smoking.
-Even if you have to take it a little at a time like cutting down a pack until there are no more.
-Make sure to keep yourself hydrated by slowing drinking a cup of water to relieve withdrawal symptoms as well as eat a well-balanced diet.
+Because smoking can take up a big part of our routine, it can be hard to imagine not smoking again.
+Willpower will play a significant role in your abstinence from smoking.
+Even if you have to take it a little at a time like cutting down a pack until there are no more cigarettes.
+Additionally, make sure to keep yourself hydrated by slowing drinking a cup of water to relieve withdrawal symptoms as well as eat a well-balanced diet.
 Be around people who will support your decision to stop smoking and see if you can find someone to join you so that you are not alone.
 Quitting cigarettes is a bold step in living a longer, healthy life.